reading this section you will be able to do the following:

 What is a radioisotope?

-On an earlier page covering isotopes is was learned that isotopes are atoms of the same element that have a different number of neutrons.
-In other words, the atoms have the same number of protons but a different number of neutrons in the nucleus.
+On an earlier page covering isotopes it was learned that isotopes are variants of an element that, while all having the same number of protons, have differing numbers of neutrons.
+These variants are called isotopes.
 Because the like charges of the protons repel each other,there are always forces trying to push the atom nucleus apart.
 The nucleus is held together by something called the binding energy.

 In most cases, elements like to have an equal number of protons and neutrons because this makes them the most stable.
 Stable atoms have a binding energy that is strong enough to hold the protons and neutrons together.
 Even if an atom has an additional neutron or two it may remain stable.
 However, an additional neutron or two may upset the binding energy and cause the atom to become unstable.
 In an unstable atom, the nucleus changes by giving off a neutron to get back to a balanced state.